 My husband likes to take the kids blueberry picking at his friend’s house over the summer when the fruit is in season.
 They typically come back with 50 pounds of blueberries or more.

 Although I prefer eating the blueberries fresh, I end up freezing more than half because we just can’t eat that many before they begin to spoil.
 I also try not to eat too many blueberries at once because the carbs do add up.

 I’ve been wanting to make a blueberry ice cream for a while now.
-I decided to make this sugar and dairy free blueberry lime ice cream because I had an extra lime from another recipe that I needed to use up.
+I decided to make this sugar and dairy free because I had ingredients from another recipe that I needed to use up.

 I thought about adding unsweetened coconut flakes to the ice cream, but chose not too because the coconut cream provides enough coconut flavor by itself.
 Coconut ice cream is another favorite if mine that I grew fond of after trying it at a Chinese restaurant.

 This low-carb dairy-free frozen treat is a welcome treat for hot summer days.
 It does taste a little like sorbet or sherbet because it has so much fruit in it.